jestjs/jest/docs/JestObjectAPI.md

 title: The Jest Object
 ---

 The `jest` object is automatically in scope within every test file.
 The methods in the `jest` object help create mocks and let you control Jest's overall behavior.
+It can also be imported explicitly by via `import {jest} from '@jest/globals'`.

 ## Mock Modules